 Estimated Read Time: 4 minutes

 TL;DR: If your leased car starts having problems early, you may have options.
 Depending on your state’s lemon laws and the terms of your lease, you could either get the issue fixed or even return the car.
 But the clock is ticking—reporting issues early is crucial.
-If your car is past the lemon law period, you might be able to buy it out and avoid further hassle.

 Know Your Lease Terms: Reading the Fine Print